 Not necessarily.
-As a borrower, there's no obligation to share your campaign with any person or group of people in particular, but borrowers seek initial funding from their direct networks to get their campaign going.
-We think that most borrowers will want to share this great financial opportunity with the people they know, but we understand that debt can be a personal matter, and how the campaign is shared beyond existing WeFinance users is totally up to each individual borrower.
+As a borrower, there's no obligation to share your listing with any person or group of people in particular, but borrowers seek initial funding from their direct networks to get their listing going.
+We think that most borrowers will want to share this great financial opportunity with the people they know, but we understand that debt can be a personal matter, and how the listing is shared beyond existing WeFinance users is totally up to each individual borrower.

 You both can save a lot of money by doing so, and WeFinance can help make it easy and comfortable.
 For young borrowers in particular, banks' reliance on credit history can lead to very high interest rates that aren't warranted.
 Lenders on WeFinance know more about their borrowers than a simple credit score, and borrowers are less likely to default on loans when their reputation is at stake.
 Lenders earn a return and the social benefit of helping someone connected to them.

 We feel you.
 Some of the biggest problems when mixing friends and financing come from uncertainty around terms and awkward repayment conversations.
 We've worked really hard to minimize the potential for these situations.
 First, we make loan terms crystal clear up front so you never have to strong-arm your friend in a contract negotiation.
 Then, once the loan is live, we handle all the payments automatically, so you never have to have that awkward "you owe me money" conversation, and your friends never have to risk forgetting to pay on time.